-The Center for Education Abroad continues to support undergraduate students by Zoom, email or phone.
+The Center for Education Abroad continues to support undergraduate students by In-Person, Zoom, email or phone.
 Schedule Zoom appointments with an advisor via our online scheduling system.

 How is the University making decisions about its study abroad programs amidst COVID-19 news?